wu87988622/ohara/docs/src/rest_interface.md

       "metrics": {
         "meters": []
       },
-      "kind": "topic"
+      "kind": "topic",
+      "tags": []
     },
     {
       "name": "81cb80a9-34a5-4e45-881a-cb87d4fbb5bd",
       "lastModified": 1554950058696,
-      "error": "Failed to get status and type of connector:81cb80a9-34a5-4e45-881a-cb87d4fbb5bd.This may be temporary since our worker cluster is too busy to sync status of connector. abc doesn't exist", "metrics": {
+      "error": "Failed to get status and type of connector:81cb80a9-34a5-4e45-881a-cb87d4fbb5bd.
+This could be a temporary issue since our worker cluster is too busy to sync status of connector. abc doesn't exist", "metrics": {
         "meters": []
       },
-      "kind": "connector"
+      "kind": "connector",
+      "tags": []
     }
-  ]
+  ],
+  "tags": []
 }
 ```